 Carol Tulloch

-TrAIN Core Member - Senior Research Fellow
+TrAIN Core Member - Reader

 I was born in England of Jamaican parents and originally trained as a fashion and textiles designer.
 I gained my Masters degree in the History of Design at the V&A/RCA, London.
 The combined elements of my personal and professional life have shaped my interest in studying dress and black identities as dialogues on the ‘self’.
 This has been debated through published articles such as ‘Out of Many, One People’?: The Relativity of Dress, Race and Ethnicity to Jamaica, 1880-1907 (1998), ‘“My Man, Let Me Pull Your Coat to Something: Malcolm X’ (2001), and ‘Strawberries and Cream: Dress, Migration and the Quintessence of Englishness’ (2002).